 About one third have been working with the same employer for over three years, the same share for one to three years and 28% have been employed with the same employer for less than a year.

-Most typical employers for the respondents correspond to the clientele and sponsors of the Brno Expat Centre.
+Most typical employers for the respondents correspond to the clientele and Partners of the Brno Expat Centre.

 One out of five employees works as a software or hardware developer.
 Another one works in business support services.
 Education and telecommunications follow, each as an area of work for one out of ten employees.